- EdD, educational leadership in higher education, Appalachian State University, North Carolina

 - MEd, higher education and student affairs, University of Vermont

 - BS, integrated marketing communication, Winthrop University, South Carolina

-Dustin Evatt-Young serves as associate director of the Career Development Center.
-In this role, Evatt-Young supports students and alumni by helping them explore and navigate their career interests and pathways.
+Dustin Evatt-Young serves as interim director and pre-law advisor at the Career Development Center.
+In these roles, Evatt-Young supports students and alumni by helping them explore and navigate their career interests and pathways.
 He leads the college’s Non-Profit & Public Sector and Law & Public Policy Career Communities, provides one-on-one career coaching to students, coordinates departmental assessment efforts, and works closely with faculty and staff to integrate career readiness efforts into classroom and cocurricular settings.

 Originally from South Carolina, Evatt-Young has worked in higher education and the nonprofit sector for over 10 years.
 He has worked in the areas of student leadership development, campus activities, equity and inclusion, young alumni engagement, and nonprofit management.
 He has taught undergraduate and graduate courses in Leadership Studies and Student Affairs Administration.